jameslockwood/module/README.md

 ##Module JS

-ModuleJS is a lightweight library that provides high-level structure to complex web applications, encouraging the creation of apps that comprise of several disparate, self-contained modules.
+Module.js enables you to build large-scale JavaScript applications that are composed of several decoupled, testable and reusable modules.

-It allows apps to be easily built using a modular, declarative event-driven architecture.
-Each module has it's own DOM scope and is self-concerned, allowing lower-level implementation choices (such as an individual module's usage of views, models etc.) to be decided by the developer.
+It promotes apps to be built using a modular, event-driven architecture.
+Each module is aggressively self-concerned, having it's own DOM scope, it's own lifecycle management, and it's own messaging/events mechanism.

+The full documentation and tutorials can be found at http://jameslockwood.github.com/module/

 ##Quick Start
 TODO - Intro about module here.. what a module knows about, what it doesn't, what are it's responsibilities, what aren't its responsibilities.
 Event-driven architecture.